ggalisky/portfolio_mm/_pages/about.md

 title: "About"
 ---

-I'm an engineer and nature adventurer.
+I'm an engineer and nature enjoyer.
+I particularly like freediving and rock climbing.

 The intersection between hardware and software has become my focus over the last few years.